SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Protocols_and_templates/Protocols/Adding_a_protocol_or_protocol_version_to_your_DataMiner_System.md

 > When you replace a protocol version (i.e. when you add a protocol version that was already available on your DataMiner System), all elements using that protocol version will restart automatically.

 > [!NOTE]
 > From DataMiner 10.4.10/10.5.0 onwards<!--RN 40291-->, when you install a protocol for the first time by [uploading a protocol package](#uploading-a-protocol-package) or by [deploying a protocol from the DataMiner Catalog](#deploying-a-protocol-from-the-catalog), this protocol version will automatically be promoted to the production version.
-This action adds the following entry to the *SLNet.txt* log file: `Initial upload of protocol '{protocolName}'.
-Version '{protocolVersion}' will be automatically set as production.`
 >
 > You will need to manually [promote the protocol version to production version](xref:Promoting_a_protocol_version_to_production_version) in the following cases:
 >